spaceorbit/SpaceOrbit.github.io/README.md

 * The game will have orthogonal graphics, where the player will go horizontally from left to right, unless he enters the event horizon, where space and time will be bent.

 # Design

+## Objective

+The player must travel horizontally with an initial velocity, and will have to use his propulsors to avoid nearby planets and use their gravitational pull to reach the Space Station.
+Reflexes and paying attention to the HUD will come in handy.

+If the player fails to do so, wrecking up the ship against hostile objects, running out of oxygen or fuel and getting stuck in a planet, will lose the game.

 ## Mechanics